Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - The amount of the metal pieces which circulate in any country must always be of much less value than the worth of that money.

-- But the power of purchasing or the goods which can be bought with that money, must always be precisely of the same value with that money.
+- But the power of purchasing or the goods which can be bought with that money, must always be the same value with that money.

 - The revenue of those who receive that money must be of the same value with the money they receive.